davidrivet/bash-functions/README.md

 # bash-functions

-Some bash functions to make some reccurrent terminal interactions faster.
+Some bash functions to make some recurrent terminal interactions simpler/faster.

 # Usage